build-on-aws/content/posts/amazon-bedrock-langchaingo-llm/index.md

 `LangChain` is a powerful and extensible library that allows us to plugin external components as per requirements.
 This blog demonstrated how to extend `langchaingo` to make sure it works with the Anthropic Claude model available in Amazon Bedrock.
 You can use the same approach to implement support for other Amazon Bedrock models such as Amazon Titan.

-The examples showed how to use simple LangChain apps to invoke the Amazon Bedrock directly (using the `Call` function).
-In subsequent blog posts, I will cover how to use them as part of chains for implementing functionality like chatbot or QA assistant.
+The examples showed how to use simple LangChain apps to using the `Call` function.
+In future blog posts, I will cover how to use them as part of chains for implementing functionality like chatbot or QA assistant.

 Visit the [Generative AI Space](https://community.aws/generative-ai) to learn more!

 Until then, happy building!